WillStephenn/COMP0005CWK/README.md

 # Experimental Analysis of Self-Balancing Search Trees

-This project is a comprehensive experimental framework, developed for the COMP0005 coursework, to analyze and compare the performance of three theoretically equivalent O(log n) search data structures: **Left-Leaning Red-Black (LLRB) Trees**, **Scapegoat Trees**, and **B-Trees**.
+This project is an experimental framework, developed for the COMP0005 Algorithms group coursework, to analyse and compare the performance of three theoretically equivalent O(log n) search data structures: **Left-Leaning Red-Black (LLRB) Trees**, **Scapegoat Trees**, and **B-Trees**.

 The framework is implemented in Python within a Jupyter Notebook and uses Matplotlib for data visualisation.
 It's designed to test these data structures under various conditions to reveal how their theoretical performance translates to real-world scenarios.